FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 IdentityModelEventSource.ShowPII = true;
 ```

 Here’s the `appsettings.json` file.
-You need to add the entire <span class="field">SetupDotnet</span> object so that the code above can be configured correctly. <span class="field">Authority</span> is just the location of the user identity server, in this case FusionAuth.
+You need to add the entire <span class="field">SetupDotnet</span> object so that the code above can be configured correctly. <span class="field">Authority</span> is just the location of the user identity server, in this case, FusionAuth.

 ```json
 {